abap2UI5/docs/docs/development/xlsx.md

 ---
 # XLSX

 The abap2UI5 framework allows you to leverage the existing XLSX features of your ABAP system.
-You can implement file uploads or downloads, converting the contents of XLSX files into internal ABAP tables and vice versa.
+It allows you to implement file uploads and downloads, converting XLSX contents into internal ABAP tables and vice versa.

 #### Upload